Merci-chao/userChrome.js/README.md

 5. Restart Firefox to apply.

 6. If you moved some files out of `chrome` in step 3, please confirm that this script works as expected.
 Once verified, you can move the files back.
 If any conflicts arise, modify the scripts and style rules accordingly.
 If you need help, please provide the information 🛟 [here](https://github.com/Merci-chao/userChrome.js/issues/new).

-> [!IMPORTANT]
-> If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.

 ## Settings
 Open [*about:config*](https://support.mozilla.org/kb/about-config-editor-firefox) and search for the prefix `userChromeJS.multiTabRows@Merci.chao.`.
 Settings shown in gray are disabled due to dependency on other preferences.